-After we moved to our lovely (?!!) island, with no Starbucks (or any other coffee shop), I had to take the matters in to my own hand and make it myself.
+After we moved to our lovely island, Virgin Gorda, with no Starbucks (or any other coffee shop), I had to take the matters into my own hands and make it myself.

-Just a couple of things to know to help you make the best NewYork-Style Crumb Cake:
+Just a couple of things to know to help you make the best NY Style Crumb Cake:

 - While making the cake batter take your time with mixing the butter.
 You should add each piece one by one.
 The end result should look like moist crumbs.
 (Picture on the left)

 - The ratio of cake batter to the crumb mixture may surprise you.
-This cake is all about crumbs so do not be alarmed when you see the amount of batter.
+This cake is all about the crumb topping so do not be alarmed when you see the amount of batter.
 It is considerably less than a normal cake batter.

 - When topping the cake with crumbs, there is no need to push the crumbs into the batter.
 They will magically incorporate with each other during the baking process.